nijotz/shitstream.sh/README.md

     $ shit> help

 TODO:
-* Have option to connnect, but not play mp3s, for when another client is connected to speakers and you just want to add to the queue from another client
 * Keep old mp3s around for streaming when nothing is queued
 * Keep mp3s on client for cache or adding to personal music collection
 * Client should use nc/netcat/ncat, whatever is available